AstaDru/eCommerceProject/README.md

         * Type in 'npm start' or 'npm start --force'.
         * Type 'localhost:3001' in your browser.
 Navigate to your local storage by clicking the right button on your opened browser, click 'inspect'.
 A window will pop up on your right hand side.
 On the top click a field called 'Application', on the left hand side find a field 'Local Storage'.
 Click on it and click also on to another field below called 'http://loalhost:3001/'.
 There are 'Key' and 'Value' columns.
         * Copy all content from 'ecommerce.yaml' file that exists in this project and paste it into 'Value' column that has a 'Key' row 'swagger-editor-master'.
-        * Then refresh your browser and you will be able to see a current document of this API.
+        * Then refresh your browser and you will be able to see a current document of this REST API.

     * If useing any other application editor follow instructions below: